Carr’s are best known for their Table Water biscuits. Their factory in Carlisle is the oldest continually-operating biscuit factory in the world.

 Just under 1,000 people were employed by 1891.
 Nearly 300 different varieties of biscuit were produced.
 18,000 Derby biscuits could be produced in one hour.
 200,000 Midget biscuits could be cut in an hour.

-Unfortunately, funds soon ran short, and the firm’s bank forced the firm to make a public offering of shares in 1894.
+Overexpansion saw Carr & Co capital run short, and the firm’s bank forced the business to make a public offering of shares in 1894.

 Theodore Carr was a hands-on employer.
-In 1890 he had developed the company’s signature product, the Table Water biscuit, as a variant of the Captain’s Thin, a Victorian staple which was itself derived from the ship biscuit.
+In 1890 he had developed the Table Water biscuit, which soon became the company’s signature product.
+It was a variant of the Captain’s Thin, a Victorian staple which was itself derived from the ship biscuit.
 The Table Water biscuit was thinner and crisper than any biscuit before it, and paired particularly well with cheese.